microcks/microcks.io/content/documentation/guides/usage/direct-api.md

 <br/>
 </div>

 Then adding a reference JSON payload - such a payload can also include some [templating expressions](./advanced/templates) to get some more dynamic data.
-Here we define producing random staock sybols and ranged price values:
+Here we define producing random stock symbols and range price values:

 <div align="center">
 <br/>